Manishdatasci/MindTrack_Web_App/README.md

-# MindTrack_Web_App
-MindTrack is a personal wellness app to track daily habits, moods, and progress.
-Built with FastAPI (backend) and Streamlit (frontend), it provides analytics, streak tracking, habit suggestions, motivation, and CSV download to help users stay consistent and improve mental wellness.

-# MindTrack – Personal Wellness & Habit Tracker

 MindTrack helps you track daily habits, moods, and progress.
 It uses a **Streamlit frontend** that communicates with a **FastAPI backend**.
 Data is stored locally in CSV format.